flaviomedinajr/React-based/README.md

 I'm excited to stay consistent and keep learning new things with React to improve and demonstrate my skills.
 I also plan to use React more heavily in this project to showcase my knowledge and experience with it.

+This project is about how to build a Todo List with the ability to add new items, using separate files that are connected together to make the app more organized, simple, and clear.